What Is Carbon Tetrachloride Poisoning?

 - stimulant medications, such as ephedrine

-You will also need to watch for any further symptoms of poisoning.
-Sometimes relapse can occur.
+You’ll also need to watch for any further symptoms of poisoning.
+Relapses can sometimes occur.

-Long-term outlook depends on the severity of exposure.
+Your long-term outlook depends on the severity of your exposure.
 Your overall health will also determine your recovery.

-Many cases of workplace poisoning can be prevented with proper safety precautions.
+Proper safety precautions can prevent many cases of workplace poisoning.
 These include wearing appropriate masks and gloves around hazardous compounds.

-Consumers should not use expired household cleaning agents, fire extinguishers, or pesticides.
-Carbon tetrachloride was commonly used in these products prior to 1986.
+You shouldn’t use expired household cleaning agents, fire extinguishers, or pesticides.
+Carbon tetrachloride was commonly used in these products before 1986.

-It is also a good idea to avoid toxic waste sites.
-If you live near a site where this chemical has been released, your drinking water can be tested for contamination.
+It’s also a good idea to avoid toxic waste sites.
+If you live near a site where this chemical has been released, look into having your drinking water tested for contamination.